ga4gh/data-security/DSIP/DSIP_v4.0.md

--   Each data controller must document the privacy and security practices and procedures it uses to make its data and services available within the GA4GH community, consistent with the *GA4GH Privacy and Security Policy*, and must ensure that its data users make this documentation conveniently available to data subjects.
+-   Each data controller must document the privacy and security practices and procedures it uses to make its data and services available within the GA4GH community, consistent with the GA4GH *Privacy and Security Policy*, and must ensure that its processors make this documentation conveniently available to data subjects.

 -   At the request of a data subject whose data are being stored and shared within the GA4GH community, the responsible data controller should provide the data subject information about how and by whom their data are being accessed and used and for what purposes.

--   Each data controller must document the behavioral standards associated with the use of data and services made available to data consumers, consistent with GA4GH *Privacy and Security Policy*, and must require data processors to attest to their understanding of, and commitment to adhere to these standards.
+-   Each data controller must document the behavioral standards associated with the use of data and services made available to data processors, consistent with GA4GH *Privacy and Security Policy*, and must require data processors to attest to their understanding of, and commitment to adhere to these standards.